strengejacke/ggeffects/paper.md

 ## Consistent Output Structure

-The package's functions follow a "tidy data frame" philosophy that return data frames , which are, for instance, ready to use with the **ggplot2**-package [@wickham_ggplot]: `x` and `predicted` are the values for the x- and y-axis. `conf.low` and `conf.high` could be used as `ymin` and `ymax` aesthetics for ribbons to add confidence bands to the plot. `group` can be used as grouping-aesthetics, or for faceting.
+The package's functions follow a "tidy data frame" philosophy that return data frames, which are, for instance, ready to use with the **ggplot2**-package [@wickham_ggplot]: `x` and `predicted` are the values for the x- and y-axis. `conf.low` and `conf.high` could be used as `ymin` and `ymax` aesthetics for ribbons to add confidence bands to the plot. `group` can be used as grouping-aesthetics, or for faceting.

 The consistent structure of the returned data frames is always the same, no matter for which type of regression model or for which model predictor the marginal effects are calculated.
 For users, this means less work to adapt code and makes it easy to integrate **ggeffects** into personal workflows or even own R functions.